-Not long ago i reviewed the iTap Touchpad iPhone app which acted as a multitouch trackpad for any PC or Mac.
+Not long ago I reviewed the iTap Touchpad iPhone app which acted as a multitouch trackpad for any PC or Mac.
 I discovered the app was feature filled, responsive and overall pretty good.
-But then i stumbled across the new Logitech equivalent which I must say, threw all of that iTap hype right out of the window, across the street, and straight into the nearest bin.
-It’s hard to imagine that these apps differ much at all, but the few subtle differences there are, trust me make a big difference.
+But then I stumbled across the new Logitech equivalent which I must say, threw all of that iTap hype right out of the window, across the street, and straight into the nearest bin.
+It’s hard to imagine that these apps differ much at all, but the few subtle differences there are, trust me, they make a big difference.

-Of course, with this being 2010 this trackpad would not be complete without multitouch capabilities.
+Of course, with this being 2010, this trackpad would not be complete without multitouch capabilities.
 After all, with the iPod Touch and iPhone having this functionality, it’s pretty much a given that a reputable, innovative company such as Logitech would include it.
-However, after testing out their so called multitouch, I was left feeling a little hard done by.
-You see, these days when you talk about multitouch, you seem to imagine pinch zoom and rotation features which is something available on the iTap app.
-Unfortunately, Logitech’s definition of multitouch seems to stop at 2 finger scrolling and 2 finger right clicking.
+However, after testing out their so-called multitouch, I was left feeling a little hard done by.
+You see, these days when you talk about multitouch, you seem to imagine pinch zoom and rotation features which are something available on the iTap app.
+Unfortunately, Logitech’s definition of multitouch seems to stop at 2 finger scrolling and 2-finger right-clicking.
 That seems to be it which however useful, are a little underwhelming.

 Never the less, it is a sufficiently good trackpad alternative.
 Sensitive enough for everyday use, but primarily useful as a remote for a media PC or something similar.

-Another great feature which is extremely useful though is the built-in, pop up on-screen keyboard.
+Another great feature which is extremely useful though is built-in, on-screen keyboard that pops up as needed.
 One button found at the bottom will bring up a typical iPhone style keyboard which is easy to type on and even features Ctrl, Opt and Cmd buttons when being used with my Mac Mini.
 I presume the Windows equivalents are located when connected to a Windows PC.
 The text you are typing is displayed clearly above the keyboard so you do not have to attempt any sort of iPhone touch typing which is nigh on impossible for anyone who has ever tried.